ileathan/bundle-html-scripts/README.md

 P.S.

-_(This is a hack, it works for my needs, if it doesn't work for you give a donation and I'll ensure it does No hack.)_
+_(This is a hack, it works for my needs, if it doesn't work for you give a donation and I'll ensure it does.)_